 Historians use a variety of methods to gauge the level of individuals' participation in a community.
 Examining membership rolls of fraternal organizations, as well as of the lodges and clubs of their female counterparts, is particularly insightful in the context of early twentieth-century Helena.
 African Americans filled the halls of these organizations, creating a microcosm of social order, with various officers overseeing the activities of the members.
 The Montana Plaindealer often published a registry of the Masonic lodges' officeholders, including president, secretary, and treasurer.
 Nathaniel Ford and businessman M. O. J. Arnett became household names in the African American community during this time.
 Former sergeant Jefferson Harrison along with several other retired soldiers served as officers in Helena's local lodges.
 The list of officers for the Bathsheba Lodge, a black women's club, included not only Mrs. Ford and Mrs. Arnett, but also Mrs. George Simmons, Callie (CC) Matthews, and Louise Harrison, whose husbands had all served in the Twenty-Fourth.
 The Busy Bees Club was almost entirely made up of the wives of former soldiers.
-Much of the Montana Plaindealer "Local" section covered the social interactions and civic engagement of these leading women.19 time."
+Much of the Montana Plaindealer "Local" section covered the social interactions and civic engagement of these leading women.

+Given their central roles in the community, it is not a surprise that the Harrisons were celebrated for their generosity as hosts of community functions and dinners.
+On April 24, 1907, they hosted a party the Montana Plaindealer called "one of those functions which it is only the lot of one to attend once in a lifetime."
 J. B. Bass's attendance afforded readers an allencompassing review of the night's events, from the place settings and eleven-course meal prepared by Mrs. Harrison to the after-dinner enjoyment of fine cigars and champagne that flowed as "plentiful as water."
 The guest list was a "who's who" of the black community.
 Miles York, Nathaniel Ford, and several fellow veterans offered a toast to the former soldier on the occasion of his forty-fifth birthday.
 O A comraderie first cultivated among the men of the Twenty-Fourth on the battlefield came to infuse Helena's social and civic life.